pgmmpk/qb_tune/README.md

 when I use my version of quickbot_bbb software.
 Beware that I did not try the original quickbot_bbb software, and more experiments are needed before one can make a judgement calls on the merits of my version of quickbot_bbb as opposed to the original one.

+### qb_calibrate_ir

+A simple code to capture IR readings and plot them.
+Use this to calibrate IR output.

+### qb_simple_behavior

+Makes bot to follow a simple behavior: go straight, avoid hitting an obstacle, look for the clear direction, and go straight again